pawaryogesh1989/WP-Comment-Redirect/wp-comment-redirect/readme.txt

 == Description ==

 This plugin can be used to redirect to custom page after commenting.
+The redirect works for all nested comments and replies.

 = Details =

 * Redirect After Comment To Custom Page.
+* Works with all comments including nested comments and replies to comments.
 * Custom Page URL can be set from the plugin settings.
 * URL can be page, post or external url.

+== Screenshots ==

+1. screenshot-1 - Plugin Settings and Options.

+== Changelog ==

+= 2.0.0 =
+* Now works for nested (inner level) comments also.
+* Compatibility changes to make it work with latest WordPress version.
+* Code changes for PHP 7.2 version.

 == Installation ==